jamal94sm/NIPS2026/Rebuttal.md

 >**1.
 Dataset Limitation**

 We thank the reviewer for recognizing the novelty of our paired design.
 We acknowledge the current dataset's limited scale and imbalanced acquisition.
 Further recruitment is constrained by the time-consuming curation process, privacy considerations, and ethical constraints; we tried to collect data at least at the scale of most existing datasets (CASIA-MS, XJTU-UP).
 Our scanner was fixed in place and could not be relocated, geographically constraining recruitment and causing imbalance across devices (smartphone vs. scanner) and ethnic groups.
-We recruited as diverse a group as these constraints allowed, and demographics broadly reflect the local community; since they remain imbalanced, we did not split domains by race, gender, or other demographic attributes.
+We recruited as diverse a group as these constraints allowed, and demographics broadly reflect the local community; since they remain imbalanced, we did not split domains by race, gender, or other demographic attributes. (we could not provide more details due to limited space, please check "Dataset Limitations" of our answer for the reviewer XTTj for more details)

 >**2.
 Imbalance Effect on Training and Evaluation**